 State of Downtown

-Downtown’s premier business event returns to the Hyatt Regency Downtown on Tuesday, January 21, 2020 8-10 a.m.
+Downtown’s premier business event will return to the Hyatt Regency Downtown in January 2021.
 This annual celebration of Sacramento’s thriving urban core highlights the projects and amenities recently completed, developments under construction and previews exciting new initiatives and projects coming to downtown Sacramento.

-Produced by Downtown Sacramento Partnership, State of Downtown attracts an audience of nearly 1,000 business professionals and community leaders and includes an address by Sacramento Mayor Darrell Steinberg.
-This year, Dr. Drew Pinsky – known to television and radio audiences as Dr. Drew – will keynote and Hope Cooperative will be awarded the JVance Stewart Award for Community Service.
+Produced by Downtown Sacramento Partnership, State of Downtown 2020 attracted an audience of nearly 1,000 business professionals and community leaders and included an address by Sacramento Mayor Darrell Steinberg.
+Last year, Dr. Drew Pinsky – known to television and radio audiences as Dr. Drew – spoke and Hope Cooperative was awarded the JVance Stewart Award for Community Service.

 Dr. Drew Pinsky is a board-certified physician and an addiction medicine specialist and the former host of Dr. Drew Midday Live with Leeann Tweeden on KABC radio.
 He is also host of multiple podcasts including: “The Adam & Drew Podcast,” “This Life,” and “Weekly Infusion.”
 A much sought after guest on the talk show and news circuits, Dr. Drew has evaluated the pathology of the increasingly growing homeless crisis across the state.